cityofaustin/Residential-Permitting/_project_steps/1-general-process/consult.md

 ---
 title: General > 2.
 Consult
-seo_title: Get a Consultation for a Permit in Austin
+seo_title: Get a Permitting Consultation
-seo_description:
+seo_description: >-
+  Have questions about the residential permitting process or application?
+Learn how to get a free 20 minute consultation with the City of Austin.
 step_number: 2
 project_name: general process
 permalink: /residential/projects/general-process/consult/
 ---

-All consultations take place at [Residential Plan Review](/residential/resources/contact/#residential-plan-review).&nbsp;
+All consultations take place at [Residential Plan Review](/residential/resources/contact/#residential-plan-review).

 Reviewers provide free 20 minute in-person consultations for residents who want help with general questions about their project.
 Even though you can’t submit your permit application to a reviewer, having a consultation saves time and helps make the permitting process easier.

-For more specific issues regarding your project, consider scheduling a [paid consultation](/residential/resources/applications-and-forms/residential-review-consultation-form).&nbsp;
+For more specific issues regarding your project, consider scheduling a [paid consultation](/residential/resources/applications-and-forms/residential-review-consultation-form).

 ---